carloe/docker-factorio/README.md

 <img src="https://cloud.githubusercontent.com/assets/6523593/21289642/2146c11c-c49a-11e6-9c00-05978a9d8bfa.png" width="500">

 7. Add your [SSH public key](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).
-Alternatively, you will need to take note of the password that Digital Ocean send to you after you setup the server.
+Alternatively, you will need to take note of the password that Digital Ocean emails to you after you setup the server.
 8. You will only need 1 droplet, name your server and click create

 <img src="https://cloud.githubusercontent.com/assets/6523593/21289643/215f73ce-c49a-11e6-9803-0f45b226eced.png" width="200">